 Extending our network

-If you're property isn't fronted by one of our mains, you may be eligible to apply to extend our network.
+If your property isn't fronted by one of our mains, you may be eligible to apply to extend our network.
 To find out more, get in touch with us.

 If you would like to disconnect from our services, please call us on 1300 659 961.